AGameAnx/dok-repo/patches/jaraci/combined_changelog_v12.md

 		> After the initial reduction to polarizing effect this unit had on strike craft battle, this unit was
 		> deemed underpowered.
 Various statistical buffs to the unit, but it is also now more squishy, resembling
 		> a railgun more as well as making it more susceptible to consolidated attacks.
 Hover turn acceleration
-		> increase does help this unit keep its target better and turn when it's being outflanked, however, but
+		> increase does help this unit keep its target better and turn when it's being outflanked, but should
-		> should mostly only help with usability.
+		> mostly only help with usability.
 Outflanking this unit should remain rewarding
 		* Research cost: `500CU 280RU => 550CU 200RU`
 		* Research time: `65s => 60s`
 		* Cost: `550CU 250RU => 500CU 250RU`